 When you’re a loser, and think as a loser does, you always have some excuse or “reason” to avoid anything that requires stepping outside your comfort zone or moving forward.
 They don’t want to change, and that’s that!

-5. Placing The Blame Elsewhere
+5. They Place The Blame Elsewhere

 It never fails, and unfortunately I’ve had to witness a family member doing this: rarely, if at all, admitting, “Yeah, I messed up.”